ManlyMarco/KoikatuPlugins/README.md

 # KoikatuPlugins

 ## Description
-Random koikatsu plugins.
+Random koikatu plugins.
 ConfigurationManager from BepisPlugins can be used to change settings for some of the plugins.

 ## Installation
-1. Install BepInEx and BepinPlugins
+1. Install BepInEx and BepisPlugins
-2. Put the plugin dll files to the BepInEx folder
+2. Unpack zip file into the koikatu root folder

 ## Plugins